How to Write a Moving Eulogy

 Step 6: Add an Optimistic Ending

-Also, say a few words of thanks to all the people who worked hard to make this cremation services Burton, MI, a special event.
+Also, say a few words of thanks to all the people who worked hard to make this cremation service in Burton, MI, a special event.
 Like the members of the church, funeral home, hospice center, etc.